ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. Composition.

-Under the supervision of corresponding sections of the control di- visions of the War Resources Administration, these committees are selected by each branch of industry or trade to serve on its behalf as a point of contact with the Government.
-They are not Govern- ment officials and are not a part of the governmental organization.
+Under the supervision of corresponding sections of the control divisions of the War Resources Administration, these committees are selected by each branch of industry or trade to serve on its behalf as a point of contact with the Government.
+They are not Government officials and are not a part of the governmental organization.

 When a committee is formed, care should be exercised to see that it represents all interests in the particular industry, both small and large, and that the members are selected from among the ablest and best-informed men in that field, who command the respect and confidence of the industry as a whole.

 ### 2. Purpose.

-To provide an organized method by which the Government can quickly present to all the factors in an industry its needs in a par- ticular line and receive dependable information as to how they may be met and what facilities are available.
+To provide an organized method by which the Government can quickly present to all the factors in an industry its needs in a particular line and receive dependable information as to how they may be met and what facilities are available.
 To provide organized machinery to collect information and advise. the Government as to what the needs of industry will be to meet the future requirements of the Government.
 (See sec.
 F, 3, c, (3), p.
 23.)

 ### 3. Mobilization.